 Dates and Times

 Antique Alley Texas is held annually on the third Friday, Saturday and Sunday of April and September.
-The spring dates for 2019 are April 19, 20, and 21 (which is also Easter weekend) and the Fall dates are September 20 through 22.
-The vendors are open from 9 a.m. to 6 p.m. every day of the festival, rain or shine.
+In 2019, the Spring dates are April 19 through 21 (which is also Easter weekend) and the Fall dates are September 20 through 22.
+The vendors are open from 9:00 a.m. to 6:00 p.m. every day of the festival, rain or shine.

 Along the Way